Skip to content

 2. Passive Infrastructure: The router does not execute route loaders or guards for business logic.
 The actor dictates whether navigation is permitted.

-3. Signal-Only Reactivity: The bridge leverages Solid’s createEffect and TanStack’s router.subscribe to effortlessly observe location changes and signal updates.
+3. Signal-Only Reactivity: The bridge leverages Solid’s createEffect and TanStack’s router.subscribe to observe location changes and signal updates without polling.

 Watcher Lifecycle and Cleanup Contract